ohiotxw/MTL/README.md

   * **Features:** 46 total (8 physiological + 38 biochemical).

 > **Note:** Due to privacy regulations, the raw dataset is not included in this repository.
-Researchers can request access via the China National Center for Population Health Science and Data or use their own tabular datasets formatted similarly (Rows: Patients, Cols: Features + Labels).
+Researchers can request access via the China National Center for Population Health Science and Data.

 **Data Format Expectations:**